How to Make a Resume with No Experience: Guide with Free Examples

 • 5.3 Have you had any menial experience?
 If you haven't had an employment but babysit your nephew, mowed lawns or helped the father with his own business, you can and should list this as an experience.

-Focusing on a voluntary work is a great strategy for writing a professional resume for college student with no experience.
+Focusing on a voluntary work is a great strategy for writing a resume for students entering the workforce.
 Just list this type of experience like you would list a full-time job: organization name, your role, dates, and your responsibilities/achievements.

 If you took some courses or training in addition to working on your major, list them under a specific section in a resume.
 Moreover, multiple certifications make you a catch for bigger companies who are hunting on the top talent.